 an experiment.
 The chokecherry showed clear signs of black knot fungus (Apiosporina morbosa),

-which means that a replacement must be planned for within 5 years.
+which means that a replacement must be planned for.

 2015: The frost penetration was much deeper than usual, freezing hundreds of pipes